The Essential Guide to AGD Credits for Dental Implants

 The number of AGD credits you can earn from a dental implant course varies quite a bit, depending on the program’s length and depth.
 A single-day lecture or a weekend workshop might offer a handful of credits, while an intensive, multi-day residency can provide a substantial amount.
 Think of the credit count as a reflection of the course’s intensity.
 A higher number of credits usually signals a more comprehensive curriculum that includes in-depth lectures, hands-on training, and live surgical observation, giving you a more robust learning experience.
 When you’re planning your continuing education, looking at the credit count can give you a quick idea of how much time and focus the program will demand.

-Earning Credits from Comprehensive Programs
+Maximize Your Credits with Comprehensive Programs

 Immersive, hands-on training programs are where you’ll see the highest credit counts.
 For example, a five-day mini-residency in implantology can offer 32 AGD PACE-accredited CE credits or more upon completion.
 Earning this many credits from a single course is a significant step toward meeting your licensure requirements.
 More importantly, it demonstrates a serious commitment to advanced learning in a complex field.
 These credits are a mark of quality recognized across the dental community, showing that you’ve invested in a program designed to build true clinical competence and confidence in implant procedures.